Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But, as they neared the 100 property limit within Google Analytics (100 separate domains), they realized that these custom reports were confusing and did not tell a specific story.

 “Our clients would listen to our analysis during the monthly meetings, but then after the meeting was over, they did not have a great way to access their KPIs over the rest of the month, and the custom reports were not very clear.”

-Google Analytics is a dense tool that is not meant for assembling a monthly report.
+Google Analytics is a dense tool that is not meant for assembling a monthly report in comparison to a custom dashboard software.
 Kris and Matt started using the Agency Free plan on Databox to create live dashboards that would update with the latest Google Analytics data, alongside other popular services like MailChimp, Shopify and all the major social media platforms.

 “Our clients are not used to the ability to see their KPIs from multiple services on one screen.
 When there are green or red arrows next to every metric to show trends, it is pretty easy to tell how well you did for the previous month.”

 Advancify usually asks clients about their annual goals when they begin a project or retainer.
 Then, they add those goals to their Databox account to give themselves constant reminders about the numbers they are aiming for.
 They also can build the client tracking dashboards around those metrics- in other words, they can include the related metrics that will support the monthly or annual goal.

 Previously, Kris and Matt would print out a few screenshots from Google Analytics and add some annotations.
 After they discussed their insights at the monthly meeting, they would share the handouts with the client if the meeting was in person, or send the file if they were doing a conference call.
 This was not a great solution for explaining their agency’s value.